IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ## Preferably do business logic on the backend

-Doing bussiness logic on the frontend is a mistake, because the data on the frontend is subject to changes and checks
+Doing business logic on the frontend is a mistake, because the data on the frontend is subject to changes and checks

 NOTES: